 Generally speaking, the human lower jaw has tougher and denser bone compared to the upper jaw which usually has softer bone.

 Once a tooth is removed, the bone in the tooth socket starts to remodel and resorb.
 After several months, there can be a lot of bone loss in the tooth socket caused by the loss of that tooth.

-The ideal time for implant placement is around 6-8 weeks after tooth extraction at which time soft tissue healing has occurred but a lot of bone loss has not yet occurred.
-Waiting 6-8 weeks also allows any infection remaining in the tooth socket to be cleared up.
+The ideal time for implant placement is around 6-8 weeks after tooth extraction.
+At this point the soft tissue has healed, however, most of the bone is still intact.
+This waiting time also allows any infection to clear up.

-At pearl dental clinic, we usually place our implants 6-8 weeks after extractions.
+At Pearl Dental Clinic, we usually place our implants 6-8 weeks after extractions.
 At that time we inspect the bone quality and quantity and there can usually be three scenarios:

 - One possibility is that there is insufficient bone present for implant placement.
 Therefore, we will have to do bone augmentation to build-up the bone in that region.
 For bone augmentation, we will use either donated human cadaver bone, Bio-Oss (bovine derived) bone granules, or the patient’s own bone.
 We will also use a porcine derived Bio-Gide membrane at that point.
 Bone augmentation, in some instances, can fail.
 The failure rate is around 25%.
 The bone graft can become infected or become loose and lead to graft failure.
 In which case it will need to be redone or a different treatment tried.
 Once bone grafting is carried out we will have to wait around 6 months for the patient’s own bone to grow into it before we can place the implant.

 - The second possibility is that the bone is slightly insufficient, in which case we can place the implant and do bone grafting at the same time.
 We usually use Bio-Oss (bovine derived bone) and Bio-Gide (porcine derived membrane).
 Along with placing the titanium implant.